Good software development teams don’t fall from trees.

 They are responsible for:

-- cooperating with the product manager to create a viable user experience that meets requirements
+- Cooperating with the product manager to create a viable user experience that meets requirements

 - supporting the software development team throughout the build process